Create and update resources

 sasl.username: <username>

-sasl.password: kafka-sasl-password # The name of the secret defined earlier.
+sasl.password: kafka-password # The name of the secret defined above.

 stream_name: my-kafka-stream # The name of the stream that you want this connector to send data to.

 schema_v2: # The schema of the connection.
-This must match the schema of the stream that it is connected to exactly, including any constraints like watermarks or primary key fields.
+This must match the schema of the stream that it's connected to exactly, including any constraints like watermarks or primary key fields.

 fields: